-The Swearer Center for Public Service at Brown University invites application for a graduate fellowship in community engaged scholarship.
+The Swearer Center at Brown University invites application for a graduate fellowship in community engaged scholarship.
 This one-year renewable fellowship is open to doctoral students with a focus on social science research related to community engagement, higher education, community development, assessment, organizational change and/or professional networks and field building.
 The position is available for doctoral students in their third-fifth years of studies during the fellowship period.

 The fellowship aims to involve graduate doctoral students in research on the community engagement in higher education field both nationally and internationally.
 Graduate fellows will contribute to the ongoing research agenda of the Swearer Center’s College and University Engagement Initiative.